 Annexation petitions can be requested by landowners who want city water and sewer services.
 To start the annexation process petitioners must fill out an Annexation Petition Application and submit it to the Department of City Planning.

-Beginning July 8, 2019, petitioners will be able to track the progress of their annexation case through the Permit and Development Portal.
+Petitioners will soon be able to track the progress of their annexation case through the Permit and Development Portal.
 The Portal will allow petitioners to track the progress of their annexation petition and the subsequent steps for their case from initial filing to Public Hearing decision by City Council.
 Applicants will need to create an account to access information on their annexation petition and to follow along in the process.
 Future phases will allow petitioners to file annexation case completely online.

 Approvals or Permits Issued